Indus script: Non-linguistic signs

 An opposing hypothesis is that these symbols are nonlinguistic signs which symbolise families, clans, gods, and religious concepts, and are similar to components of coats of arms or totem poles.
 In a 2004 article, Steve Farmer, Richard Sproat, and Michael Witzel presented a number of arguments stating that the Indus script is nonlinguistic.
 The main ones are the extreme brevity of the inscriptions, the existence of too many rare signs (which increase over the 700-year period of the Mature Harappan civilisation), and the lack of the random-looking sign repetition that is typical of language.

 Asko Parpola, reviewing the Farmer et al. thesis in 2005, stated that their arguments "can be easily controverted".
 He cited the presence of a large number of rare signs in Chinese and emphasised there was "little reason for sign repetition in short seal texts written in an early logo-syllabic script".
 Revisiting the question in a 2008 lecture, Parpola took on each of the 10 main arguments of Farmer et al., presenting counterarguments for each.

 A 2009 paper published by Rajesh P. N. Rao, Iravatham Mahadevan, and others in the journal Science also challenged the argument that the Indus script might have been a nonlinguistic symbol system.
 The paper concluded the conditional entropy of Indus inscriptions closely matched those of linguistic systems like the Sumerian logo-syllabic system, Rig Vedic Sanskrit etc., but they are careful to stress that by itself does not imply the script is linguistic.
 A follow-up study presented further evidence in terms of entropies of longer sequences of symbols beyond pairs.
 However, Sproat argued there existed a number of misunderstandings in Rao et al., including a lack of discriminative power in their model, and argued that applying their model to known non-linguistic systems such as Mesopotamian deity symbols produced similar results to the Indus script.
 Rao et al.s argument against Sproat's arguments and Sproat's reply were published in Computational Linguistics in December 2010.
 The June 2014 issue of Language carries a paper by Sproat that provides further evidence that the methodology of Rao et al. is flawed.
 Rao et al.s rebuttal of Sproat's 2014 article and Sproat's response are published in the December 2015 issue of Language.

-A 2025 paper by Max Freedom Pollard published by Cambridge Open Engage, re-evaluates the corpus as a system of merchant marks for trade administration, drawing on the short average length of inscriptions, their concentration on portable administrative objects, high rates of exact string duplication on sealings, and the spatial distribution of inscribed artefacts around gates, workshops and storerooms.
-Within this framework he offers iconographic interpretations of several examples and proposes functional meanings for certain recurrent signs, including an interpretation of the Dholavira signboard as a sequence of cart components arranged in their order of assembly when read from right to left.